Bridge with cityscape

 The taxation of cryptoassets is complex, and HMRC is taking great interest in this area.

-Cryptoassets have grown in popularity from what was originally a niche technology into a major alternative investment, with a wide spectrum of investor types.
-According to research by the Financial Conduct Authority, the number of adults holding cryptoassets more than doubled from 2.3 million in January 2021 to 4.97 million in August 2022.
+Cryptoasset ownership has grown in popularity from what was originally a niche technology into a major alternative investment, with a wide spectrum of investor types.
+According to research from the Financial Conduct Authority, around 12% of UK adults owned crypto in 2024, up from 4% in 2021.

 Users of cryptoassets will need to ensure that their UK tax and reporting obligations are up-to-date.